Online storytelling and additional resources...

-It was the widespread adoption of FM broadcasting and the alternative ethic of Public Radio that gave birth to today’s efforts in “acoustic storytelling”.
+It was the widespread adoption of FM broadcasting and the alternative ethos of Public Radio that gave birth to today’s “acoustic storytelling”.
 And Now Public Radio has become a home to stories enhanced with sound.
-There’s a hint of it NPR’s “All Things Considered” news style and in small, independent public stations around the country.
-Your local public station is a good place to search for great audio storytelling.
+There’s a hint of it NPR’s “All Things Considered” news style and your local public station is a good place to search for great audio storytelling.
 But now that public radio is, to a certain extent, in the business of paying its bills and catering to larger audiences, sadly, it isn’t always easy to find.

 An incredibly informative site exploring virtually every aspect of storytelling in public media.
 A creature of Atlantic Public Media in Massachusetts, “Transom is a performance space, an open editorial session, an audition stage, a library, and a hangout.”
 It will even explain how you can produce audio stories and podcasts.

 A podcast platform from the producers of This American Life, it produces and streams, unique true stories in episodes over the course of a “season”.
 Nobody knows where the story will lead, even the producers.
 Each week a new chapter takes you another step forward on the storytelling journey.
 Serial is a production of WBEZ, Chicago.

 Also produced by WBEZ and Chicago Public Media, this is a website/podsite streaming via the Internet and broadcasting This American Life episodes over more than 500 public radio stations.
 It has won every major broadcasting award in America and is synonymous with great contemporary audio storytelling.
 Just go there.